Start Printed Page 60883

 Subpart A—General Provisions

-(a) This part sets forth the policies, procedures, and requirements for the Conservation Stewardship Program (CSP) as administered by the Natural Resources Conservation Service (NRCS), for enrollment during fiscal year (FY) 2014 and thereafter.
-Contracts entered into prior to FY 2014 will use the regulations and policies in effect the date prior to February 7, 2014.
+(a) This part sets forth the policies, procedures, and requirements for the Conservation Stewardship Program (CSP) as administered by the Natural Resources Conservation Service (NRCS), for enrollment during fiscal year (FY) 2019 and thereafter.
+Contracts entered into prior to FY 2019 will use the regulations and policies in effect prior to December 20, 2018.

 (2) Improving, maintaining, and managing existing conservation activities.

 (c) CSP is applicable in any of the 50 States, District of Columbia, Commonwealth of Puerto Rico, Guam, Virgin Islands of the United States, American Samoa, and Commonwealth of the Northern Mariana Islands.

 (d) NRCS provides financial and technical assistance to eligible producers.

 (a) The regulations in this part will be administered under the general supervision and direction of the Chief, NRCS.

 (b) No delegation in the administration of this part to lower organizational levels will preclude the Chief from making any determinations under this part, redelegating to other organizational levels, or from reversing or modifying any determination made under this part.
 The Chief may modify or waive a nonstatutory, discretionary provision of this part if the Chief determines the application of that provision to a particular limited situation is inappropriate and inconsistent with the purposes of the program.